-The middle office is a netherworld; a grey area with constantly changing boundaries.
+The middle office is a netherworld, a grey area with constantly changing boundaries.
 For example, someone might cite operations, corporate treasury, risk management and strategic management as middle office departments.

 Others would just limit it to risk, credit and strategic management.
 You could argue that an operational investment banker is middle office, although many would simply lump them in with the back office crew.

-Speak to someone in the front office and they might have you believe that the back office is a no-go zone and EVERYONE in the back office really wants to be in the front office, but this isn’t necessarily always the case.
+Speak to someone in the front office and they might have you believe that the back office is a no-go zone and that EVERYONE in the back office really wants to be in the front office, but this isn’t necessarily always the case.